Grove Rd · interesting places nearby

-The ‘Regent’s Park of the East End’, Victoria Park is an 86-hectare leafy expanse opened in 1845 – the first public park in the East End that came about after a local MP presented Queen Victoria with a petition of 30,000 signatures.
-In the early 20th century it was known as the Speaker’s Corner of the East End.
+The ‘Regent’s Park of the East End’, Victoria Park is an 86-hectare leafy expanse of ornamental lakes, monuments, tennis courts, flower beds and large lawns.
+When it opened in 1845 it was the first public park in the East End, given the go-ahead after a local MP presented Queen Victoria with a petition of 30,000 signatures.
+It quickly gained a reputation as the 'People's Park' when many large political rallies were held here.

-During WWII the park was largely closed to the public and was used as an anti-aircraft shelling site as well as an internment camp for Italian and then German prisoners of war.
-Victoria Park has undergone a £12-million revamp, and the work was finished in April 2012, improving both the lakes, introducing a skate park and creating a hub building housing a cafe, community room and park offices in the eastern section of the park.
+During WWII the park was largely closed to the public and was used as a base for anti-aircraft guns and as an internment camp for Italian and then German prisoners of war.